Simon Keenlyside: Early life and education

 Keenlyside was born in London, the son of Raymond and Ann Keenlyside.
 Raymond played second violin in the Aeolian Quartet, and Ann's father was the violinist Leonard Hirsch.
 When he was eight, he was enrolled in St John's College School, a boarding school for the boy choristers of the Choir of St John's College, Cambridge and spent much of his childhood touring and recording with the choir under the direction of choirmaster George Guest.

-He later attended Reed's School in Cobham, before studying zoology at Cambridge University.
+He later attended Reed's School in Cobham, before studying zoology at the University of Cambridge.
 He returned to St John's as a choral scholar, before studying singing at the Royal Northern College of Music in Manchester.
 After graduation, he won a Peter Moores Foundation scholarship (1985) and joined the Royal Northern College of Music to study voice with the baritone John Cameron where he developed a love for lieder and German poetry.